Noel-Cyriac/DBMS_miniproject/README.md

 # DBMS_miniproject
 + Mini-project on Crime mapping and analysis.
 + Made using Streamlit and mySQL database.
-+ Install streamlit and its necessary libraries.
++ Install Streamlit and its necessary Libraries.
 + Create mySQL database with four tables:
   admin(id,username,password)
                                        user(id,username,password)